-3) Matters regarding delegation of decisions regarding details of compensation, etc. of individual Directors At the Company, based on the resolution of delegation by the Board of Directors, the Representative Director, President Koji Kato can decide the specific details of compensation, etc. of individual Directors within the scope of the policy and scheme stated in "1) a.
+3) Matters regarding delegation of decisions regarding details of compensation, etc. of individual Directors At the Company, based on the resolution of delegation by the Board of Directors, the Representative Director, President can decide the specific details of compensation, etc. of individual Directors within the scope of the policy and scheme stated in "1) a.
 Policy," on the premise that the decisions are in accordance with the compensation amount approved at a Shareholders' Meeting, and he fully respects recommendations from the Compensation Advisory Committee.
+For the fiscal year ended March 31, 2023, the Representative Director, President Koji Kato has decided the details.
 Such decisions are delegated to the Representative Director, President as the Company has deemed that he is the most suitable person to determine the individual compensation of each Director, since the Representative Director, President conducts evaluations of the duties and responsibilities that each Director is in charge of, based on the overall operating results of the Taikisha Group.
 Upon consultations with and reports on results to the Compensation Advisory Committee by the Representative Director, President, the Company improves the objectivity and transparency of the decision-making process regarding compensation.
 Therefore, the Board of Directors has deemed that the details of compensation of individual Directors are in accordance with the Company's policy for determining compensation.